Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Qualified to modify, review, and manage [qual] database schemas and DBMSs.

+### Department Heads

+Heads a company department.
+Genarally, non-executive personell report dircetly or indirectly to a department head and collectively the department heads should encompass all company staff with the exception of the CEO and the Department Heads themselves.

 ### General Manager

 Senior manager overseeing (non-consumer/non-client) internal, partner, and other 3rd party relationships, as well as overall company policy/processes and corporate expenses.